wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 <p></p>

-**[A.2.p1.7]** You are upgrading your (pre-historic?) single-core computer and you have two new multi-core computer to choose from, one with 5 cores and one with 10 cores. *Your only concern is to maximize parallel efficiency.* All of the cores are identical.
+**[A.2.p1.7]** You are upgrading your (pre-historic?) single-core computer and you have two new multi-core computers to choose from, one with 5 cores and one with 10 cores. *Your only concern is to maximize parallel efficiency.* All of the cores are identical.
 You have 15 tasks to run, each taking 1 second to complete on a core.
 Which multi-core computer will provide the higher